welchbj/tt/docs/development.rst

 Releases
 --------

 Work for each release is done in a branch off of develop following the naming convention v{major}.{minor}.{micro}.
 When work for a version is complete, its branch is merged back into develop, which is subsequently merged into master.
 The master branch is then tagged with the release version number, following the scheme {major}.{minor}.{micro}.

-After these steps, make sure you update the release notes, publish on Read the Docs, and publish on PyPI.
+On tagged commits, the CI services will automatically build wheels and publish them to PyPI.

 .. _unittest: https://docs.python.org/3/library/unittest.html